-Asha Aravindakshan is the Director of Talent Operations at Ashoka.
+Asha Aravindakshan is the Operations Director for Global Talent at Ashoka.
 She has over a decade of impact in the private, governmental and philanthropic sectors leading strategic, financial and operational initiatives.
-Previously, as Chief of Staff to the Chief Technology Officer for Washington, DC, she created the award-winning TechStat performance management program and led critical citywide initiatives related to public safety, health and economic development.
+Previously, as Chief of Staff to the Chief Technology Officer for Washington, DC, Asha created the award-winning TechStat performance management program and led critical citywide initiatives related to public safety, health and economic development.
 She is passionate about the potential of applying innovative solutions across sectors and their ability to strengthen governance, improve education, and transform lives.
+She serves as Vice President for The George Washington University Alumni Association, Advisor for Blue Tiger Labs and GovLoop, mentor for SXSW edu/V2V and Mentor Capital Network.
 Asha holds a Bachelor’s in Business Administration in Finance from The George Washington University.

 Raisa is the Africa Liaison for Global Venture and Fellowship.
 Her passion for social change work developed during her childhood in South Africa, and was deeply inspired by her parents' contributions to the anti-apartheid struggle.
 Raisa graduated from Brown University with a B.A. in Economics, specializing in social entrepreneurship and private-social sector partnerships.
 Raisa was a founding member of The Capital Good Fund- a microfinance institution that delivers financial coaching and microcredit products to low-income residents in Providence, RI.
 Raisa is fascinated by the intersections of business and social change, and spreads the spirit of Ubuntu wherever she goes!